 On 10 August 2020, Fr Eduard Sinkevich SCJ (Pastavy) and Fr Alexander Fedotov SCJ (Hrodna), members of Priests of the Sacred Heart, a Roman Catholic congregation, were tried for the alleged violation of article 23.34 of the Code of Administrative Offences (violation of the established procedure for holding a meeting, rally, street procession, demonstration, picketing and other mass events).
 The former was sentenced to ten days of arrest, the latter to eight days of arrest.
 They were detained in Baranаvičу on the evening of 9 August while taking a walk.
 At the same time, mass protests following the election were taking place in the city.
 Priests did not identify themselves as clergy.
 On 11 August 2020, the military attacked another priest of the same congregation, Priests of the Sacred Heart, Dzmitry Prystupa SCJ from the Liachavičy parish, while he was driving a car in Baranаvičу.
 According to the priest, the military repeatedly hit the car.
 While trying to drive away from them, the car accidentally hit one of them with a mirror inflicting «bodily harm in the form of a bruise on the lower third of the right thigh, as well as physical pain«.
 Consequently, Prystupa was charged under article 364 “Violence against a police officer” providing up to six years of imprisonment.
 To avoid the prosecution, the priest left the country.
 On 13 January 2021, the story was reported by state television.
 In the report, Dzmitry Prystupa was called a «former priest«, which was untrue, and was accused of «inciting religious hatred«.

 On 10 August 2020, a preacher of an evangelical church, Sergiy Melyanets, and his two brothers, Mikalai and Aliaksei, were detained in Minsk while praying for peace in Belarus in their car, parked by the Minsk Concert Hall.
 Mikalai and Aliaksei were beaten with batons.
-Sergiy was tortured with an electric taser.
-An ambulance was called when he started having convulsions and his limbs became numb.
-The doctor diagnosed a heart attack, tachycardia and mental fog.
-Sergiy was taken to the hospital, while his brothers were sent to a prison in Žodzina.
+Sergiy was tortured with an electric taser, he was taken to a hospital (see more in the section on torture), while his brothers were sent to a prison in Žodzina.
 All three brothers were tried in court.
 The judge sent the case back for rework.
 Later, the case was closed due to the end of the limitation period.
-Sergiy Melyanets described his torture on his own Facebook page, and to the August2020 and Witnesses of Violence projects.
 At the end of August, Sergiy Melyanets installed window blinds in white-red-white colours in his own house.
 On 18 December, a protocol was drawn up under part 1 of article 23.34 of the Code of Administrative Offences: “deliberate holding of an individual picket” that was not authorized by the local authorities, Minsk District Executive Committee.
 On 16 January, a court hearing took place in the Minsk District Court (judge Victor Shevtsov), at which Melyanets confirmed that he had hung the blinds of the aforementioned colours: “because I like those colours and they reflect my Christian worldview.
 White symbolizes the holiness that we, believers, receive thanks to the blood shed by Jesus Christ on the cross for our sins.”
 According to Melyanets, he “pursued, first of all, the goal of demonstrating his Christian worldview.”
 At the hearing on 21 January Melyanets was fined 870 rubles.
 The judge expressed doubts about the fact that the combination of white and red colours could be a Christian symbol.
 Melyanets, who has a degree in theology, argued that such a combination appears in the book of Isaiah: “Though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool” (Isa 1:18).
 The judge rejected the interpretation; in his view, the white and red colours in this verse appear separately from each other, and not in combination.
 On the same day, 21 January 2021, the Directorate for Internal Affairs of the Minsk District Executive Committee sent letters to the educational institutions attended by Sergiy Melyanets’s children.
 The letters were signed by the Chief of the Public Security Police and Deputy Head of the Directorate for Internal Affairs of the Minsk District Executive Committee, S.L.
 Udodov.
 The letters informed the institutions that a protocol against Melyanets had been drawn up under Article 23.34 of the Administrative Offenses Code for participating in an unauthorized mass gathering in Minsk District.
 They noted that Melyanets “has a large number of children in his care” referring to Melyanets’s seven children.
 The Directorate instructed the educational institutions to “carry out preventive measures in regard to the named family.”
 On 2 February, Sergiy Melyanets’s wife received a phone call from the school in Pryvoĺny village attended by the family’s second-oldest son.
 She was informed that a “social services investigation” had been launched against the family.
 On the morning of 3 February, staff from the above school and another school, no.144, attended by three of the seven Melyanets children conducted home visits to the family’s home.
 “An act of examination of the living conditions and education of minors» was drawn up.
 In the evening of the same day, the family received an official request to appear before the Prevention Council.
 On the same day, the eldest son, a college student in Minsk, was removed from the last lesson and brought into the Deputy Director for Education and Ideology office.
 There, he was subjected to intimidation and threats with expulsion from the college — despite his good attainment and behaviour — if new information about his father’s allegedly unlawful behaviour appeared.
 On 4 February, Melyanets’s second son was summoned to a psychologist at the Pryvoĺny village school where he was subjected to psychological pressure.
 On 13 February, a Prevention Council hearing was held to deliberate whether there was sufficient evidence for recognizing Melyanets’s large family as being in a socially dangerous situation; the affirmative decision could have led to the removal of the children from the family.
 The Council unequivocally agreed that there were no reasons to doubt the family’s sound welfare situation, and all the “preventive measures» against the family should have been dropped.
 Sergiy Melyanets is awaiting his complaint against the decision of the Minsk District Court to impose an administrative penalty for the “blinds case” to be reviewed by a higher court, the Minsk Regional Court.
 The complaint was filed on 2 February, and the hearing is to take place on 23 February.